nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Definitions
 * **Command**: A line of text that CLIpboard recognises as an action to execute.
 * **Path**: A line of text that describes a file location on a computer.
-  * Example: `C:/Users/AlexYeoh/Desktop/A0123456X.png` is a file path that
+  * Example: `C:/Users/AlexYeoh/Desktop/A0123456X.png` is a file path.
-  * Can be obtained by clicking
 * **Navigate**: Switching between the multiple pages that CLIpboard offers.
 (See: [`select`](#selecting-a-course-select) or [`back`] commands).
 * Text formatted like `this` represents a program-related element.
 Depending on context, it can mean:
   1. A command that CLIpboard recognises